About Scott Home Services

 Scott Home Services, Inc. was established in 1973, when a local real estate agent contacted Doug, who was working as a remodeling contractor, to assess the condition of a home she was selling to a client.
 (At this time, there were no home inspectors in Atlanta.)
 She knew he was a GA Tech grad and already had years of construction experience.
 This was the first documented home inspection in Atlanta, and the beginning of the longest running inspection company in Atlanta.
 Both the agent and her broker convinced Doug to continue to inspect homes and protect their purchasers from the unknown.

 Scott Home Services has, almost entirely by word of mouth, gained a reputation for providing the area’s most thorough and informative inspections, which earned Doug the nicknames “The Butcher of Buckhead” and “Inspector General”.
 Doug’s son Matthew joined the family business in 2008.
-Matt brings additional perspectives based on his former careers.
+Matt brought additional perspectives based on his former careers.
 He too, spent many years in the construction industry, most of it as the owner of On The Level Construction Company, providing structural repair and re-support for sagged and settled houses.
-Matt also utilizes new technology (a drone, as well as thermal imaging and fiberoptic cameras) to ensure he provides the most thorough inspections possible.
+Matt also utilizes new technology (a drone, as well as thermal imaging and fiber optic cameras) to ensure he provides the most thorough inspections possible.

 Call, email, or text to schedule your appointment today and let us demonstrate to you why Scott Home Services is recognized for providing the most thorough, most informative, and most useful inspections and reports in the metro Atlanta area!

 Why Choose Us